ADVERTISEMENT

 How Prevalent Is Epistaxis?

-Epistaxis is commonly seen in children between 2 to 10 years and older adults between 50 to 80 years.
+Epistaxis is commonly seen in children between 2 to 10 years old and in older adults between 50 to 80 years.
 It is not uncommon for the nose to bleed in a child who has a nose-picking.
-One needs to be aware of the causes and the immediate first-aid in such cases.
+One must be aware of the causes and the immediate first aid in such cases.

 What Are the Causes of Epistaxis?

 Bleeding from the nose is known as Epistaxis.
 Nasal bleeding can occur due to various reasons.
 In an older adult, a rise in blood pressure will usually cause bleeding from the nose.
-Other causes are common cold, infections in sinuses, weather changes, bleeding disorders, and cancers of the nose and sinuses.
-Adolescent male bleeding profusely should be investigated to rule out an angiofibroma tumor.
+Other causes are the common cold, infections in the sinuses, weather changes, bleeding disorders, and cancers of the nose and sinuses.
+Adolescent males bleeding profusely should be investigated to rule out an angiofibroma tumor.

 The factors that cause epistaxis or nose bleeding are broadly classified as: